 The Welfare function includes Human Services Administration, Categorical Aid, and the Job Training Office.
+Total appropriations are \$138.60 million, or approximately \$5.94 million more than last year.

-Total recommended appropriations for Human Services, including Categorical Aid, are \$ 138.19 million, easily the largest department in the County.
+Total final appropriations for Human Services, including In-Home Supportive Services and Categorical Aid, are \$ 134.66 million, easily the largest department in the County.
 This is the total appropriation, of which the vast majority is offset by revenue from the state and federal government.
 Human Services continues to be impacted by increasing caseloads in assistance programs, increases in costs related to California Work Opportunity and Responsibility to Kids (CalWORKS) cases, and increasing costs related to foster-care and adoptions assistance programs.

-The Job Training Office's programs are significantly funded by federal sources such as Workforce Innovation and Opportunity Act (WIOA) which is funded on allocations as a result of a calculation criteria provided by the federal government.
+The Job Training Office's (JTO) programs are fully funded by federal sources such as Workforce Innovation and Opportunity Act (WIOA) which is funded on allocations as a result of a calculation criteria provided by the federal government.
 These federal revenues have been steadily decreasing for JTO.